goetzc2018/Reflections/README.md

+# Reflection 11
+##5/1/18
+Today I worked on my Profile project and how to integrate the boot strap.
+I renamed my folders and files.
+I also began moving over elements of the boot strap to other files for my liking.
+I should have the project done soon when I put in my awards.

 # Reflection 10
 ## 4/20/18
 This week we got assigned our Profile project.
 I have downloaded the bootstrap file to organize our page for it.
 Once I get the file in my profile I will have to edit the format to fit my style.
 I also finished up my pizza project this week.
 I put in the remainder of the divs and other things but still struggled to get my pictures to show up.
 However I did get the divs in which was a step up from before.